USS Enterprise (NCC-1701): Sets, sounds, and fixtures

 The Enterprise was meant to serve as a familiar, recurring setting, similar to Dodge City in Gunsmoke and Blair General Hospital in Dr. Kildare.
+Guzman created the first bridge set design in 1964.
 The bridge was monochromatic for "The Cage", but it was redecorated for "Where No Man Has Gone Before" because of the increasing popularity of color televisions.
 The first pilot episode's bridge set was rigid, making it difficult for cameras to move in.
 For series production, the bridge set was rebuilt modularly, allowing large sections to be removed to make camera movement easier.
 The complicated electronics that provided bridge set readouts and lights required expensive air conditioning to avoid overheating.
 The chairs used on the bridge and other sets were manufactured by Burke of Dallas and were similar to the tulip chair designed by Eero Saarinen.
 When production ended after the third season, major elements of the bridge set were donated to the UCLA Theater Arts Department; the remaining components were discarded.

 Reusing sets helped address Desilu's budget concerns.
 The engine room, whose sense of scale was enhanced by the use of forced perspective, was redressed as the shuttlebay.
 Other sets that were redressed to save costs included the briefing room, which also served as the recreation room and cargo deck; and Kirk's cabin, which was also Spock's.
 Going into the show's second season, NBC executives pressed the production to have fewer episodes based on the ship, and more that occur on alien worlds.
 In April 1968, Roddenberry pushed back, comparing the Enterprise to the home and ranch on Bonanza, the location of some of that show's best episodes.
 He also said they would create new Enterprise sets to "help counteract any 'sameness' about the ship".
 Roddenberry described the ship's hallways as "Des Moines Holiday Inn Style".
 To keep the ship from looking too sterile, Mike Minor created paintings that hung in Kirk's quarters, the recreation area, and the upper rim of the bridge.